steavot/apres-ski/python3-dev/README.md

 * python3.6
 * Packages installed:
   * ipython
-  * mypy #Install not working
+  * mypy
-  * bandit
+  * pytest
-* python specific vim setup #currently nothing
+* python specific vim setup

-To keep the image as small as possible, ~130MB, only packages required for in-editor linting are included by default.
-More packages are listed in `extra_packages.txt` to be installed with command `sudo pip install -r ~/extra_packages.txt`
+To keep the image as small as possible, only above packages are included by default.
+More packages that I like are listed in `extra_packages.txt` to be installed with `sudo pip install -r`